 Most of the registry participants ate a low-calorie diet — the average was 1,306 calories for women and 1,685 calories for men.
 For perspective, American women and men in their 40s eat an average of about 1,873 and 2,520 calories, respectively.

 The quality of those calories matters significantly.
 That’s why 100 calories of fiber-filled apple slices can help you feel fuller longer than 100 calories of licorice.

 2. They eat often, up to five times a day

 The registry participants eat more frequently than people who are overweight.
 They generally eat five times daily, which breaks out to three meals and two snacks.

 Grazing on healthy snacks like fresh fruits, veggies, string cheese, and Greek yogurt is a no-brainer.
 Just remember that there’s a fine line between a snack and a full-blown meal.

 3. They stick to a consistent diet

 Results show that those who ate a consistent diet the entire week were 1.5 times more likely to maintain their weight within five pounds over the course of one year compared with those who ate a healthy diet strictly on weekdays.

 While there’s not a ton of research in this area, this habit makes sense.
 Eating the same foods every day can help with self-control and keep unplanned temptations to a minimum.

 4. They don’t skip breakfast

 Bear in mind that skipping breakfast won’t entirely make or break your weight-loss efforts.
 In fact, a small number of folks will skip this meal to lose weight through intermittent fasting.

-A breakfast with a balance of protein, fat, and carbohydrates (high in fiber) — like two eggs scrambled with vegetables and maybe ¼ of an avocado, ½ cup of oatmeal, and one cup of fruit — can set the tone for the rest of day.
+A breakfast with a balance of protein, fat, and carbohydrates (high in fiber) — like two eggs scrambled with vegetables and maybe ¼ of an avocado, ½ cup of oatmeal, and 1 cup of fruit — can set the tone for the rest of day.

-All this can build up to better food choices throughout the day, so you’ll be able to breeze by your co-worker’s batch of brownies.
+All this can build up to better food choices throughout the day, so you’ll be able to breeze by your coworker’s batch of brownies.

 5. They prioritize daily exercise

 Almost all (90 percent) registry participants exercise for about one hour every day.
 This habit is especially effective because nutrition works hand in hand with exercise to promote weight loss.
-Additionally, working out can help build more defined muscles.

-The most effective ways to change your body composition is to add strength training and/or high-intensity interval training (HIIT) to your workout routine.
+The most effective way to change your body composition is to add strength training and/or high-intensity interval training (HIIT) to your workout routine.

 6. They weigh in weekly

 The scale can feel like a constant reminder that your goal weight is far away.
 People dread weighing in mostly because they don’t like the number they see.

-This not only helps those weight-loss success stories stay focused on their goals, but that number on the scale can also be the motivation to implement healthy habits in the first place.
+This not only helps those with weight-loss success stories stay focused on their goals, but that number on the scale can also be the motivation to implement healthy habits in the first place.

 Weekly monitoring can catch a one- to two-pound weight gain, as opposed to monthly, where you could gain a much more significant amount.

 It’s a good idea to weigh in occasionally, but guilt-tripping yourself each time you step on a scale is a big no-no.

 7. They don’t binge-watch TV